ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 After migrating to RichText, you need to adapt your custom tag config for eZ Platform and rewrite the custom tags in Twig.
 See [Custom tag documentation](https://doc.ibexa.co/en/2.5/guide/extending/extending_online_editor/#custom-tags) for more info.

-If you configured custom attributes in legacy in OE using [ezoe_attributes.ini](https://github.com/ezsystems/ezpublish-legacy/blob/master/extension/ezoe/settings/ezoe_attributes.ini#L33-L48), not all types are supported.
+If you configured custom attributes in legacy in OE by using [ezoe_attributes.ini](https://github.com/ezsystems/ezpublish-legacy/blob/master/extension/ezoe/settings/ezoe_attributes.ini#L33-L48), not all types are supported.

 Below is a table of the tags that are currently supported, and their corresponding names in eZ Platform.